tripthefan/Nico/data/nlu.md

 - what is a publisher for
 - why would i need a publisher
 - what is a music publisher
+- Oh nice.
+Can you tell me more about music publishing?

 ## intent:inform_publishco_exec
 - what is a famous publishing co